 The UH Graduate College of Social Work offers several unique opportunities offering in-depth training and experience beyond the classroom.
-These programs empower students though focused field placements, related coursework, training and, in some cases, financial support.
-Students can focus on specific populations within social work and enrich their studies with hands on experience.
+These programs empower students through focused practicum, related coursework, training and, in some cases, financial support.
+Students can focus on specific populations within social work and enrich their studies with hands-on experience.

 GCSW Focused Learning Opportunities (FLOs)